muritz11/therapy-test-backend/readme.md

 ## Built backend with Nodejs/express + mongoDb
+This is a REST API that provides CRUD functionality for a Client-Therapist Session Management System, the solution supports the creation and management of "therapy session" information as well as that of the clients and therapists.
 For the database i created a single userSchema, then separated users based on the userType

 ### app base url: